 Workers compensation insurance is designed to cover medical bills and other expenses resulting from on-the-job injuries.
 The workers compensation laws of your state will typically dictate if and when an independent contractor is required to secure workers compensation.
 As a ride-sharing driver, you would be considered an independent contractor.
-For more information about this insurance and the laws in your state, contact Morrow Insurance Agency.
+For more information about this insurance and the laws in your state, contact Morrow Insurance.

 Many personal health insurance policies will not cover medical bills resulting from work-related accidents.
-The agents at Morrow Insurance Agency can help you review your health insurance policy to determine what coverage, if any, will apply if you are injured while driving for a ride-sharing service.
+The agents at Morrow Insurance can help you review your health insurance policy to determine what coverage, if any, will apply if you are injured while driving for a ride-sharing service.

 Personal Injury Protection (PIP)